CIML-bioinformatic/BMMlab_Prostate-CD45Pos-PTENKO/README.md

 ---

-## Goal of the github
+## Goal of the GitHub
-This github project contains the instructions and material to reproduce the analyses reported in the article (and more).
+This GitHub project contains the instructions and materials to reproduce the analyses reported in the article (and more).
-Source code (scripts and dockerfile) are available in the github repository.
-Processed data, analysis results and built Docker/Singularity images are available on download from Recherche Data Gouv.
+Source code (scripts and dockerfile) are available in the GitHub repository.
+Processed data, analysis results, and built Docker/Singularity images are available for download from Recherche Data Gouv.
 Instructions to reproduce the analyses are provided below.

 ---

 ## Description of the datasets

-As described in the article, there are 8 libraries in this study that have been sequenced each twice, generating 16 datasets.
+As described in the article, there are 8 libraries in this study, each of which has been sequenced twice, generating 16 datasets.

-The libraries are the result of the composition of two 2 genotypes (PTENL2/L2 and PTEN(i)pe−/−), 2 timepoints ( 3 months and 9 months Tamoxifen) and 2 replicates (1 and 2).
+The libraries are the result of the composition of two genotypes (PTENL2/L2 and PTEN(i)pe−/−), two timepoints ( 3 months and 9 months Tamoxifen) and two replicates (1 and 2).

-A dataset name contains the information required to identify it uniquely as follow:
+A dataset name contains the information required to identify it uniquely as follows:
 ```
 [FLOWCELL_NAME]_[CONDITION][TIMEPOINT]_[REPLICATE]
 ```